Demonstrators detained by police during rival protests outside asylum hotel

 The Metropolitan Police said plans were in place to “respond to any protest activity in the vicinity of other hotels in London being used to accommodate asylum seekers”.

-Conditions on the anti-asylum hotel protest include that anyone participating must remain within King Charles Square and that the assembly must not begin before 1pm and must conclude by 4pm.
+Conditions on the anti-asylum hotel protest included that anyone participating must remain within King Charles Square and that the assembly must not begin before 1pm and must conclude by 4pm.

-“We have used our powers under the Public Order Act to put conditions in place to prevent serious disorder and to minimise serious disruption to the lives of people and businesses in the local community.

-“Those conditions identify two distinct protest areas where the protests must take place, meaning the groups will be separated but still within sight and sound of each other.”

-There are also posts online advertising a “for our children, for our future” protest in Newcastle on Saturday outside The New Bridge Hotel.
+There were also posts online advertising a “for our children, for our future” protest in Newcastle on Saturday outside The New Bridge Hotel.

-A “stop the far right and fascists in Newcastle” counter-protest has been organised by Stand Up To Racism at the nearby Laing Art Gallery.
+A “stop the far right and fascists in Newcastle” counter-protest had been organised by Stand Up To Racism at the nearby Laing Art Gallery.

 In a statement, the organisers of the counter protest said: “Yet again far-right and fascist thugs are intent on bringing their message of hate to Newcastle.
 They aim to build on years of Islamophobia, anti-migrant sentiment and scapegoating.